thymeleaf/thymeleaf-extras-tiles2/README.markdown

 	   lorem ipsum sic dolor amet blah blah...
 	</div>

-Will specify a fragment you can use in your definitions with:
+...will specify a fragment you can use in your definitions with:

     <put-attribute name="text" value="main :: text" />